Medicine and Health

 Our unique 4.5-year, GMC-accredited medicine programme will develop you into a competent, safe and caring doctor, well equipped to progress in your chosen area.
 We introduce patient contact from as early as term one, giving you plenty of opportunities to interact and shadow leading practitioners.
 You will be taught both on-campus and at our clinical placements at nearby hospitals.

-Our Medicine and Health courses are suited to both UK and international students.
+Our Medicine and Health Science courses are suited to both UK and international students.
 As an independent medical school, we have no cap on international student places.

 Why choose Buckingham